JazzRhodes/Dynamic-Weapon-Wheel-for-Unity/README.md

 # Dynamic-Weapon-Wheel-for-Unity
 Thanks to some lovely people at r/Unity3D, I was able to put together this weapon wheel.
 It's for anybody who wishes to use it.
-I recently needed a weapon wheel and, initially, I didn't know how many segments I needed the wheel to be made of.
+I recently needed a weapon wheel and I didn't know at first the number of segments I wanted the wheel to be made of.
 All the tutorials I found online were tutorials of people going into their image editing software and chopping a circle up into equal bits.
 It would be nice, I thought, to have a wheel that you can whip up right there in Unity; One where the segments can dynamically resize themselves if the segment number should change.